Methamphetamine Addiction Treatment & Rehabilitation

 Methamphetamine addiction may result in feelings of despair and helplessness, but there is hope.
 At Enterhealth Ranch and Enterhealth Outpatient Center of Excellence, we can help your loved one along the journey of recovery through our 43-acre residential meth addiction treatment center north of Dallas/Fort Worth, Texas, and our outpatient methamphetamine addiction center located in the Preston Center area of Dallas.

-Our advanced science-based treatment approach – designed and managed by board-certified addiction psychiatrists, physicians and other experts – is proven to be three times more effective than traditional twelve-step programs.
+Our advanced evidence-based treatment approach – designed and managed by board-certified addiction psychiatrists, physicians and other experts – is proven to be more effective than traditional twelve-step programs.
 Our aim is to heal the patient for a lifetime.